 There are hundreds of trekking companies in Sapa, but I doubt any of them would give you the kind of customised tour that Hong provided for us.
 She asked lots of questions before we got there, about what we would like to do and then custom designed a trip that suited us best.
-I would highly recommend Hong if you are going to Sapa!
+I would highly recommend Hong if you are going to be trekking in Sapa!

 Hong’s Contact Details: